 Migraine is one of the most common conditions in the world, according to the Migraine Research Foundation.
-Migraines can run in families with children and adults known to have them.
+It can run in families and affect children and adults.

-Migraine headaches are not simply a severe headache.
-Migraines are part of a neurological condition and often have other symptoms, including:
+Migraine headaches are not simply severe headaches.
+Migraine is a neurological condition and often has other symptoms, including:

 - visual changes